ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.e3oncan/README.md

 * (MyHomeMyData) Fix for Utf8 codec for handling of special characters, e.g. umlauts

 ### 0.6.14 (2024-01-22)
-* (MyHomeMyData) Replace '.' by '_' in datapoint ids to avoid unwanted sub structure in data states
+* (MyHomeMyData) Replace '.' by '_' in data point ids to avoid unwanted sub structure in data states
 * (MyHomeMyData) Added more informations about white list for writables in Readme.
 * (MyHomeMyData) Recognize loss of CAN connection.
 * (MyHomeMyData) Improved handling of info.connection.